- Out-of-Stock

 Veneers are thin sheets of wood obtained by slicing or peeling.

 Their surface has the appearance of planed wood without any finish or treatment.
 They are neither glued nor backed with any other material.
-This means that both faces of the sheets can be used.
+This means that both sides of the sheets can be used.

 By assembling several sheets of veneer on top of each other, it is possible to manufacture objects requiring high mechanical resistance, such as skis, bicycle frames, or musical instruments.